‘I want to learn from him’ – Lugano’s Sasere rejects Ba rivalry talk

 - Unforgettable!
 Fiola & Hungary fans provide golden moment in deserved draw with France

-The 36-year-old’s move to the Cornaredo Stadium would help manager Abel Braga strengthen his squad’s attacking option that has the talented Nigerian striker and Uruguay’s Joaquin Ardaiz.
+The 36-year-old’s move to the Cornaredo Stadium would help manager Abel Braga strengthen his squad’s attacking options that has the talented Nigerian striker and Uruguay’s Joaquin Ardaiz.

-To some, the arrival of the Senegal international would generate bad blood, however, the former Hamrun Spartans star made it clear there’s no truth in those assumptions.

 “I do not have any problems with Ba coming to Lugano,” Sasere told Goal.